garretthurd2/Garrett-Hurds-Portfolio/pcb-design-coursework/03-golden-arduino/README.md

 The Golden Arduino ran slightly slower than the commercial board on 8 of 10 measurements (roughly 3–17% slower).
 Noise levels were comparable between the two boards.

-**Note:** the 5V Rail Rise row is the one exception — the Golden Arduino measured *faster* (4.550 ns vs. 4.925 ns, a 0.92× ratio) than the commercial board there.
-The original write-up's summary table calls this "0.92x worse," which doesn't match the direction of that number — worth a quick correction before this goes in the portfolio.

 ## Root Cause / What I'd Do Differently

 Three design decisions were identified as likely contributors to the slower performance: